Measure processing#

 Parameters#

-Assuming we had a module called example.module that defines a parameter on a module level and on a processing step level.
-The typical pattern of usage would be as following:
+a module level and on a processing step level.
+The typical pattern of usage

 >>> # example.module